 Dr. Izabela Irena RZEZNICKA is a Professor at the Graduate School of Science and Engineering of Shibaura Institute of Technology.
 She obtained her MScEng degree in adsorption and catalysis field from Lodz University of Technology in Poland.
 After a short research exchange study at the University of Louis Pasteur, France and Hokkaido University, Japan, she joined Division of Materials Science, Graduate School of Environmental Earth Science, Hokkaido University where she obtained her Ph.D. in the field of surface science.
 She continued her research at the University of Pittsburgh in USA, RIKEN and University of Tokyo, Japan before joining the Department of Chemistry, Tohoku University as an Associate Professor in charge of developing and teaching at a new international undergraduate program in chemistry (Advanced Molecular Chemistry).
 Currently, she serves new Global Course of Engineering and Science at Shibaura Institute of Technology.
 In the course, she teaches basic chemistry, surface science, spectroscopy and materials characterization methods.
 Her current academic interests include surface-growth of metal-organic hybrid layers, nanoscale Raman spectroscopy, functional electrodes, catalysts for lithium-air batteries, and lipid-protein interactions.

 Putra is a Master’s student of Shibaura Institute of Technology.
 He got his bachelor’s degree in Chemical Engineering from Institut Teknologi Bandung, Indonesia.
-He is now conducting research on the bifunctional electrocatalysts for rechargable lithium-air batteries under the supervision of Prof Rzeznicka.
-At the surface chemistry laboratory, he also learns about Tip-enhanced Raman spectroscopy (TERS) and scanning tunneling microscopy (STM) which are used to characterize materials at the nanoscale.
+He is now conducting research on the bifunctional electrocatalysts for rechargeable lithium-air batteries under the supervision of Prof Rzeznicka.
+At the surface chemistry laboratory, he learns about Tip-enhanced Raman spectroscopy (TERS) and scanning tunneling microscopy (STM) which are used to characterize materials at the nanoscale.

 Achmad Syarif Hidayat